HexxoGit/ProductManager-Backend/README.md

 List of completed tasks:

-    * Endpoint refactor where every endpoint has a corresponding method so code stay better organized.
+    * Endpoint refactor where every endpoint has a corresponding method so code is better structured.
-    * Changed RemodeProduct endpoint from POST to DELETE and changed rout naming so it goes acording a RESTFul pattern.
+    * Changed RemodeProduct endpoint from POST to DELETE and changed rout naming so it goes acording to RESTFul best practices.
-    * Introduced Swagger so endpoints can be used directly instead of requiring a tool like Postman.
+    * Configured Swagger so endpoints can be used directly instead of requiring a tool like Postman.
-    * Created Services for the corresponding models, where we can handly any necessary logic.
+    * Created Services for the corresponding models and necessary logic.
-    * Handlers refactor so instead of having repo injection now the services are being injected.
+    * Handlers refactor so instead of having repo injection now the services are being injected into the handlers.
     * Changed Middleware from Infrastructure layer to Interface/Api layer to follow a clean architecture.
     *